SyaqirahSazalee/KOR-SUKSIS-eRecruitment-eLearning-FYP/README.md

 - To do online quizzes and automate marking process.
 - To generate a simple and meaningful report based on manipulated data.

-Scope
-Target user:
-Admin, students, and coaches.
+Target user: Admin, students, and coaches.

-Module:
-Account, application, learning, report
+Module:Account, application, learning, report